badgib/ASimpleCompass/README.md

 * background colour can be switched without editing the plugin
 * size can be reset with '!compass size
 * no need for full path! just the plugin directory name
-* supports bot AM to Ephebe and Ephebe to AM routes!
+* supports both AM to Ephebe and Ephebe to AM routes!

 ### installation ###